Parakou: Demographics

 The name, Parakou, is derived from a Dendi word meaning "the city of everyone", named for the city's diversity of ethnicities.
 As a market town attracting many people as a trading and stop-off point, Parakou has a large mix of African ethnicities, including Fula, Dendi, Somba, Fon, Mina, Bariba, Djerma, Yoruba (of the Nago tribe), Hausa, Kabrais, Warma, and Tuareg.

 In 1979 the city was reported as having 60,915 people and according to the official census of 1992, Parakou had a population of 103,577.
 In the last 15–20 years the population of Parakou has nearly doubled with 149,819 recorded in 2002 and with the most recent census in 2013, the population was 255,478.

+Climate

+Parakou has a tropical savanna climate (Aw) according to the Köppen climate classification.